Here’s what the CDC is now saying about masks and respirators

 The page also notes: “Some masks and respirators offer higher levels of protection than others, and some may be harder to tolerate or wear consistently than others.
 It is most important to wear a well-fitted mask or respirator correctly that is comfortable for you and that provides good protection.”

 N95 and KN95 masks—also known as respirators—were quickly identified as the safest face coverings early in the pandemic, followed by surgical and cloth masks.
-For the first many months, health officials asked members of the public to use non-valved cloth masks, due to limited supplies for frontline workers and severely ill individuals.
+For the first many months, health officials asked members of the public to use non-valved cloth masks and save other PPE for frontline workers and severely ill individuals.
 But now due to increased production and availability, the CDC has removed mention of a supply shortage from its website.

 N95, KN95, and surgical masks are made of multi-layered propylene plastic, which is better than cotton and other woven fabrics at filtering out the small aerosolized particles that carry the coronavirus through the air.
 N95 and KN95 designs have to meet high health standards both in the US and overseas.
 There are other types of industry-grade, but less-common respirators that provide protection against the virus; the CDC has a full list on its website.